Construction numbers: How to build a graph?: Basic definitions and lemmas

-Given two element-wise disjoint finite sequences $s_1$ and $s_2$ of lengths $n$ and $m$, we define a {\bf shuffle} of the two sequences to be a sequence of length $n+m$ which contains both $s_1$ and $s_2$ as subsequences.
-The number of shuffle sequences of $s_1$ and $s_2$ is ${{n+m}\choose{n}}$, giving the construction number of a disjoint union in terms of its parts. \begin{lemma} If $x_1$ and $x_2$ are c-sequences for disjoint graphs $G_1$ and $G_2$, resp., then each shuffle of $x_1$ and $x_2$ is a c-sequence for $G_1 \cup G_2$, and we have
+Given two elementwise disjoint finite sequences $s_1$ and $s_2$ of lengths $n$ and $m$, we define a {\bf shuffle} of the two sequences to be a sequence of length $n+m$ which contains both $s_1$ and $s_2$ as subsequences.
+The number of shuffle sequences of $s_1$ and $s_2$ is ${{n+m}\choose{n}}$, giving the construction number of a disjoint union in terms of its parts. \begin{lemma} If $x_1$ and $x_2$ are c-sequences for disjoint graphs $G_1$ and $G_2$, resp., then each shuffle of $x_1$ and $x_2$ is a c-sequence for $G_1 \cup G_2$, and conversely; hence,

 where $\ell_1$ and $\ell_2$ are the lengths of the sequences $x_1$ and $x_2$, resp. \end{lemma}